SDSU-CompE-561-Spring-2025/diet-planner-macros-tracking/backend/BACKEND.md

-# this document is for the backend plan layout
+# Backend Plan Layout

-Part 1: Project Overview
+## Part 1: Project Overview

-Project Title: AI-Driven Meal Planner
+### Project Title: AI-Driven Meal Planner

+### Project Description

-Project Description: The AI-Driven Meal Planner helps users plan meals based on budget, dietary preferences, and location.
-It suggests recipes, provides shopping lists, and recommends local stores or delivery options.
-The platform is user-friendly and adaptable to various needs and preferences.
+The AI-Driven Meal Planner is designed to assist users in planning their meals according to their budget, dietary preferences, and location.
+It offers recipe suggestions, generates shopping lists, and recommends local stores or delivery options.
+The platform is intuitive and flexible, catering to a wide range of needs and preferences.

-Part 2: Define the API Endpoints
+## Part 2: Define the API Endpoints

     Endpoint URL: /api/user/
     HTTP Method: POST